Canon T6i vs Sony A900

 Studio photographers will appreciate that the Sony A900 (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T6i and the A900 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the A900 have been discontinued, but can regularly be found used on ebay.
 The A900 was replaced by the Sony A99, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and A900 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A900 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Sony A900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.